-If you – as an employee, applicant for employment, or former employee – believe you have been discriminated against on the basis of race, color, religion, national origin, sex, age, physical or mental disability, protected genetic information, or reprisal for Equal Employment Opportunity (EEO) protected activity, and wish to pursue the EEO complaint process, you must first seek EEO counseling.
-Similarly, you must first seek EEO counseling if you wish to initiate a discrimination complaint based on sexual orientation, parental status, or protected genetic information.
+An individual must first seek Equal Employment Opportunity (EEO) counseling if an individual - as an employee, applicant for employment, or former employee - believes s/he has been discriminated against on the basis of race, color, religion, national origin, sex (including pregnancy, sexual orientation, and gender identity), age, disability, protected genetic information, or reprisal for EEO protected activity, and wishes to pursue the DHS EEO complaint process.
+An individual wishing to initiate a discrimination complaint based on parental status must also first seek EEO counseling.

 You must contact an EEO counselor at the Department of Homeland Security component where the alleged discriminatory event occurred within 45 days from the date of the alleged discriminatory event, or the date you became aware of such discrimination.
 If you fail to contact an EEO counselor in this time frame, your complaint may be rejected as untimely.

 - U.S. Coast Guard

 - Federal Emergency Management Agency

 - U.S. Immigration and Customs Enforcement